nguyenkhois/code-template-generator/README.md

 `$ npm install --global code-template-generator`

 System requirements:
-* The minimum supported Node.js version is 8.9.0 (Node.js LTS version is a good choice for the stability).
+* The minimum supported Node.js version is __8.9.0__ _(Node.js LTS version is a good choice for the stability)_.
-* Administrator permission is required by your operating system for:
+* Administrator permission is required by your operating system for these things:
     * Installation of `code-template-generator` on global by using the option `--global`.
     * Running the command `generate --update` for the latest stable version updating.